 “We’re trying to fill in the gap that career services may not necessarily be able to give to their students because they’re not in that professional space,” Jill explained.

-Novo Nordisk is continuing to improve candidate outreach by configuring its mobile app for offline functionality.
+Novo Nordisk is continuing to improve candidate outreach in its early talent program by configuring its mobile app for offline functionality.
 This ensures that, even in low-bandwidth areas at campus events, recruiters will be able to record information on candidates.

 The company is also creating a total talent acquisition portal that combines the efforts of recruiters on all fronts, from early talent to executive recruitment.

-As Jill and her team continue to build the campus program, they abide by three core principles:
+As Jill and her team continue to build the early talent program, they abide by three core principles:

 - Follow your organization’s strategy